Search

 Keep a notebook handy so that you can capture these ideas.
 Many will be useful for enhancing your performance.

-Step Eight: Deep Relaxation
+Step Nine: Deep Relaxation

 Many actors are already well-versed in relaxing themselves and entering the performance space with total confidence.